graciexia8/personal-website/_posts/works/2023-08-09-paradise-community-garden-ny.md

 image: /assets/images/paradisecommunitygardenny/Garden_business_card_display_img.png
 ---

 In 2022, I became involved in the NYC urban gardening community.
 Through this experience I became a NYC Master Composter and now I help run logistics for Paradise Community Garden NY in Jamaica, Queens.
-My day-to-day involvement includes graphic design (e.g. logo design, business card), running the garden social media, helping out with our compost program and corresponding with local schools/organizations to develop community events and partnerships with the garden.
+My day-to-day involvement includes graphic design (e.g. logo design, business card), running the garden social media, helping out with our compost program, grant writing, and corresponding with local schools/organizations to develop community events and partnerships with the garden.
 I also co-own a garden bed and am learning to grow my own vegetables.

 [Checkout the Garden here](https://www.instagram.com/paradisecommunitygarden/)